The bar that was forced to flee Kherson after the war finds new life in Kyiv

 Lohvynovskyi smiled and said, “We invited Khersonians that had relocated to Kyiv because who better would understand our journey than them?”

 Lohvynovskyi says: “I’m an optimist.”
 When asked what it means for small businesses to stay in Ukraine, he reflects on the issue.
-I believe that our country will have a better future, and I am willing to do part to secure it.
+I believe that our will have a better future, and I am willing to do my part to secure it.
 I feel a great responsibility for my hometown, and for the capital that has welcomed me as a businessman.”

 Lohvynovskyi admits he never would have imagined moving to Kyiv if Russia had not invaded.